tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/performance/faster_joins.md

 ---
 id: faster_joins
-title: Faster joins
+title: Make joins faster by moving your filter
-Description:
+description: Want to speed up your joins in ClickHouse?
+Here is a smart approach to improving ClickHouse join speed by applying your filters earlier in a subquery.
 tags:
   - beginner
   - performance
 ---

-# Faster joins
+# Make joins faster by moving your filter

-The key to making your joins faster is to apply your filter as soon as possible.
+The key to making your joins faster in ClickHouse is to apply your filter as soon as possible.

 For example, take the following query, which applies a LEFT JOIN with a WHERE clause.